rsanche4/Raccoon-Engine/RaccoonEditor.md

 - `MiddleBrightness`: Lighting for middle
 - `TopTexture`: Texture for upper portion (above opening)
 - `TopBrightness`: Lighting for top
+- `isSolid`: Can we pass through this portal or should it be a solid portal?
+1 for solid, 0 for pass through.

 **Portal Rendering:**
 The three textures allow for: